-As mentioned earlier, the type of the chooser has been constrained to a less general type TyTuple (t1,t2).
+As mentioned earlier, the type of the chooser has been constrained to a less general type TyTuple (t1\,t2\).
 Evaluating premises one and two will specialise it further to TyTuple (Type 1,Type 1), as the type of Hi and Lo is Type 1.
 All the subgoals, except [6], are now dealing with the static semantics, or typing of terms.
 It makes sense to deal with the static and dynamic semantics simultaneously because they are both structural semantics.
 Moreover, the dynamic semantics only evaluates well-typed expressions.

 Using applyTacn [1,2,3,4] (doRule ReduceHi elseR ReduceLo) we discharge premises one to four.
 Using ReduceMatchTac, a tactic which rewrites expressions involving match, we prove premise six.
-We also discharge the static typing of the chooser.

-Note that doRules [r1,r2] is a tactic which applies rule r1 and then applies r2 to all resulting subgoals.
+doRules [r1,r2] is a tactic which applies rule r1 and then applies r2 to all resulting subgoals.
 Thus ReduceC and ReduceHi are applied to both subgoals resulting from ReduceT.
 The theorem is saved as example1a so that we can apply this derivation in one step in the future.